theoperatore/pixelatore/README.md

 ## Things to know

-Since *pixelator* relies on scaling a draw image on the canvas, then drawing that canvas scaled larger, any scale value greater than 100 will effectively scale that image larger than the size of the canvas.
+Since *pixelatore* relies on scaling a draw image on the canvas, then drawing that canvas scaled larger, any scale value greater than 100 will effectively scale that image larger than the size of the canvas.

 Scale values that are floats work too, but causes the image to not be correctly rendered onto the canvas.
 While using a float will not break anything, try to stick to integer values in order to get the best size.